AlexWang-16/learn_javascript/README.md

 Classes includes getter and setter methods.
 Getter methods cannot accept arguments.
 Setter methods can only accept one argument.

-To view this adventure, use NodeJS to execute this code in terminal: `node 10.js`
+To view this adventure, use NodeJS to execute this code in terminal: `node 10.js` inside the adventure folder

 ---